Regional Node Planning Grant Program

 Term of the Program

-The grant period commences on December 1, 2023, and terminates on May 31, 2024.
-All grant activities must be completed prior to May 31, 2024, and applications must explicitly include the timing for the expenditure of the grant funds.
+The grant period (2 years) commences on September 1, 2024 and terminates on August 31, 2026.
+All grant activities must be completed prior to August 31, 2026, and applications must include specific timing for the expenditure of the grant funds.

 Budget Restrictions